ferrous-systems/rust-training/training-slides/src/booting-cortex-m.md

 Note:

 The cortex-m-rt crate does it more nicely than this.
-Stuffing the `_stack_top` address in an array of function-pointers - yuck!
+Unlike in C, it's actually not easy at all to put both a `*mut u32` for the stack pointer, and a `unsafe extern "C" fn() -> !` for the reset function into the same array!

 ## C Reset Handler